First Look Photos From BBC's 'Normal People' Show Marianne & Connell Have Serious Chemistry

 In the last few years, one Irish author's novels have been the talk of the town.
 Crossing the lips of fans of literature and opening the floodgates to the complexities of human relationships.
 Yes you guessed it, Sally Rooney has basically killed it.
 And not content with bestselling novels, she's helped write the screenplay for the upcoming TV adaptation of Normal People.
 And the first photos from BBC Three's Normal People are about to get you limbered up for some TV excellence.

-The show is currently being made by BBC Three and will also be available over in the U.S. on Hulu.
+The show was made by BBC Three and will also be available over in the U.S. on Hulu.
 It's set in Ireland and is the story of two teenagers who meet in school and go on a long and tumultuous emotional journey together.

 Casting for the two main characters, Marianne and Connell, was kept shctum for a while, but once the stars were revealed, the hype began.
 Daisy Edgar Jones and Paul Mescal are ideal as the pair and just one look at the stills from the show will have your heart skipping a beat and readying you for some seriously hectic tear-filled episodes.
 In one photo, where the two are sitting under a red light, clearly shows there's a lot of chemistry between Marianne and Connell, fans of the book will be relieved to hear.